Evidentiary DilemmasNext »

 With films by Miranda Pennell, Brian Frye, Marwa Arsanios, Walid Raad, Josh Weissbach, and Ted Kennedy.

-Evidentiary Dilemmas is organized by Minou Norouzi in conjunction with the apexart exhibition ‘Death of a Cameraman’ curated by Martin Waldmeier.
+Selected by Minou Norouzi in conjunction with the apexart exhibition ‘Death of a Cameraman’ curated by Martin Waldmeier.
 Minou Norouzi is a moving image artist based in London. minounorouzi.com

 Death of a Cameraman deals with specific questions surrounding Syria and the politics of image-making including works by Broomberg & Chanarin, Harun Farocki, Rabih Mroué, Hrair Sarkissian, Rudolf Steiner.
 For more info visit apexart or see The New York Times review.

 - Why Colonel Bunny Was Killed | Miranda Pennell | UK 2010 | 27’ | HD

 The memoirs of a medical missionary on the Afghan borderlands provides the starting point for a film constructed from still photographs of colonial life on the North West frontier of British India at the turn of the 20th century.
 The film plays sound against image in a search for clues as to the stories behind images and finds striking continuities in Western portrayals of a distant place and people.
 In defiance of post-humanist tendencies Pennell searches for evidence of the other and re-structures the act of looking under her own terms.